 These compact blower units or evaporative units are mounted on walls, and they are connected to the condenser using pipes instead of ducts.
 Since the condenser or compressor is installed outdoors the system is much quieter than standalone units.

 An advantage that split systems have over centralized air conditioners is that they can cool different rooms at different temperatures since each unit has a separate thermostat.

-However, installing a mini-split in each room might work out to be more expensive in the long run than getting central air conditioning.
+However, installing mini-split alternatives to central air in each room might work out to be more expensive in the long run than getting central air conditioning.

 Floor-Mounted Column Air Conditioner

 Ductless split-system air conditioners can be mounted on walls as well as on floors.
 A floor-mounted column air conditioner is a high capacity unit mounted on the floor.

 They are commonly used to cool large areas like lobbies, receptions, and waiting areas since they produce a strong outflow of air.
 Because of the large capacity of air being cooled using these air conditioner types, it's better not to maintain proximity to the unit when it is on.

 These floor-mounted systems are smaller units that are approximately the size of a kitchen cabinet.
 They are ideal for cooling smaller spaces.

 But they need to be installed by refrigeration engineers since it involves a lot of pipework and cabling.
 Doing it yourself and doing it wrong can mean leaks, loss of efficiency, and even electrical problems.

 They are also known as through-the-wall air conditioners.
 They are mounted in an open window or through a wall that is no thicker than 9 inches.
 Thick walls restrict airflow and prevent your air conditioner from working efficiently.